 Trusts can be a useful tool for estate planning if you’d like to preserve assets for loved ones while minimizing estate taxes.
 A qualified domestic trust (QDOT) is a specific type of trust that can offer tax benefits for married couples.
 With a QDOT, a surviving spouse can qualify for the marital deduction on estate taxes for assets included in the trust.
 This type of arrangement can be particularly helpful when a surviving spouse is not a U.S. citizen.
 Here’s more on how these trusts work, the benefits and limitations of having one and how to establish a QDOT as part of your estate plan.
-Estate planning is always done best in consultation with a financial advisor.
+To best understand how your estate planning should be done and what you should do, consider working with a financial advisor.

 Qualified Domestic Trust (QDOT), Explained